 - Scheduling your fall garden cleanup.
 We’ll start preparing the landscape for winter once most of the leaves come down in November.

-Other Tasks in the Organic Garden This Month
+Other Tasks in the Organic Garden in September

 - Bring in poinsettias and amaryllis if you’ve had them in the garden all summer.
-Both amaryllis and poinsettia require a darkened and cool storage period.
+Both amaryllis and poinsettia require a darkened and cool storage period before blooming again.

 - Continue cutting lawn at a minimum of 3” and mow in late afternoon or early evening to conserve soil moisture.
-Consider using an organic lawn fertilizer in late September.
+Consider using an organic lawn fertilizer like compost or corn gluten meal in late September.